 - Find out how your family can help.
 Becoming actively involved in the solution and helping people recover from tragedy, often helps take our focus away from fear and on to service and God.
 Make sure to carefully vet any organization you may want to become involved with in helping the victims.
 Many false charities take advantage of these situations and even a few of the more famous ones are often not the most effective.
 A local congregation is often the best at quickly and efficiently helping those hurt by any situation.
 Be patient, as they are often receiving calls from around the world offering help and their telephone lines can be busy for hours at a time.

 No child should ever have to be exposed to the ugly things in the world caused by hatred and sin.
 Unfortunately, almost every child will at some point.
-We can help our child grow stronger instead of being permanently scarred when these things do happen.
+We can help our children grow stronger instead of being permanently scarred when these things do happen.
 Hopefully these tips will get you started.
-What else have you found helps your children when dealing with traumatic events?
-Please share them with others in a comment below.